Chart Color Schemes

 Educational outcomes in Newcomb - Moolap fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 25.6% of residents currently enrolled in formal education.
-This includes 8.3% in primary education, 7.1% in secondary education, and 3.6% pursuing tertiary education.
-A robust network of six schools operates within Newcomb - Moolap, educating approximately 1,359 students as of the latest available data.
-These schools demonstrate typical Australian school conditions (ICSEA: 970) with balanced educational opportunities.
-The educational mix includes four primary, one secondary, and one K-12 school.
-School places per 100 residents stand at 8.9, below the regional average of 16.8, indicating some students may attend schools in adjacent areas.
+The area has a robust network of six schools educating approximately 1,359 students, with typical Australian school conditions (ICSEA: 970) and balanced educational opportunities.
+This includes four primary, one secondary, and one K-12 school.
+School places per 100 residents are lower at 8.9 compared to the regional average of 16.7, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education